SoftUni-Internal/interactive-content/EN/00-Unit-Testing/06-Homework.md

 };
 ```

-The methods should function correctly for positive, negative and floating-point numbers.
+The methods should function correctly for positive, negative, and floating-point numbers.

-In case of floating-point numbers the result should be considered correct if it is within 0.01 of the correct value.
+In the case of floating-point numbers, the result should be considered correct if it is within 0.01 of the correct value.

 When testing a more complex object write a **nested describe** for each function as it is shown in the example below.